ii887522/hydro/docs/any/IDManager.md

 ```ts
 free (id: number): void
 ```
-It makes the allocated id number to become available again and ready to be used in the future.
+Makes the allocated id number to become available again and ready to be used in the future.

 `id`: The allocated id number to return.